Union Pacific Missouri River Bridge: History

+First bridge

 When the Union Pacific began heading west from Omaha in 1862 there were no railroads connecting to it from the east.
 After the Chicago and North Western Railway reached Council Bluffs in 1867, the Union Pacific for a while tried to run freight trains across the frozen river during the winter.
 The Union Pacific Transfer company maintained a ferry service from 1866 to 1872.
-The bridge became the property of the UP when it absorbed the C&NW in 1995.

 In 1869 the transcontinental railroad was completed.
 An 1871 report to stockholders has this description:

 During the 3 years of construction, around 500 men were constantly employed during the construction of the bridge.
 To place the piers, iron columns were sunk into the water and air pressure was used to displace the water in the column at which point, men entered the column and dug out the sand underneath allow the column to sink until it reached bedrock.
 Using this process, they were able to sink the columns as much as 17 ft per day.
 The deepest the men worked was 82 ft below the surface of the water during which time they were exposed to air pressure that was 54 pounds per square inch (psi) greater than atmospheric pressure (14.6 psi).
 The columns were then filled with rock and concrete to form a base for the masonry piers above the water line.

 The new single-track railway bridge was completed in 1872 at a cost of $1.75 million ($ in present day terms).
 In 1877, a tornado weakened the two easternmost spans, requiring them to be replaced with a wooden trestle.

+Second bridge

 In 1885, to keep pace with the growing demand for railway transportation, construction began on a new bridge.
 Designed and built under the direction of George S. Morison, it opened in the fall of 1887.
 It was 1750 ft long, with four Whipple trusses on stone masonry piers and three deck spans at each end.
 It was the first double-track railway bridge across the Missouri River.

+The 1887 bridge also became obsolete.
+The peak year for American railroad track mileage was 1916.
+Nearly all interstate commerce went by rail.
+Six trunk lines of railroad used this bridge, with an average 320 freight and passenger trains crossing every 24 hours.